prometheusresearch/rios/docs/source/assessment_specification.rst

                                                                     the language/locale used in the values of the Assessment. application     Assessment          String      SurveyMaster/1.0    A string that indicates what application produced the Assessment Document.
-This must should be formatted similarly to HTTP User-Agent strings as specified in `RFC2616`_. dateCompleted   Assessment          String      2012-11-20T10:46:08 An `ISO 8601`_ extended format date and time combination that indicates when data collection for the Assessment completed. timeTaken       Assessment, Value   Number      23500               An integer that indicates the number of milliseconds that
+This must should be formatted similarly to HTTP Product Token strings as specified in `RFC2616`_. dateCompleted   Assessment          String      2012-11-20T10:46:08 An `ISO 8601`_ extended format date and time combination that indicates when data collection for the Assessment completed. timeTaken       Assessment, Value   Number      23500               An integer that indicates the number of milliseconds that